Forest Grove, Oregon

-Located in the Tualatin Valley, Oregon routes 8, and 47 pass through Forest Grove with 47 and 8 signed as the Tualatin Valley Highway south and east of the main part of the city, respectively, Oregon Route 8 signed as Gales Creek Road west of the city, and Oregon Route 47 signed as the Nehalem Highway north of the city.
-Pacific University has been the most distinctive aspect of the town throughout its history.
-Old College Hall on campus is listed on the National Register of Historic Places along with nine other structures in the city.
+Pacific University is located here.
+Old College Hall on campus, and nine other sites in the city, are listed on the National Register of Historic Places.

 History

 Prior to the 1840s when Euro-Americans settled the area, the Atfalati band of the Kalapuya Native American tribe lived on the Tualatin Plains in what is now Forest Grove.
 In 1841, Alvin T. and Abigail Smith were among the earliest to use the Oregon Trail and settled on what was first known as West Tualatin Plain.
 They overwintered with Henry Harmon Spalding, arriving in what is now Forest Grove in the fall.
 Intending to be missionaries, they found little potential as most of the natives had succumbed to European diseases.
 Smith served as the community's first postmaster beginning on February 1, 1850, and his log cabin served as the post office.

 According to Oregon Geographic Names, the name Forest Grove was selected on January 10, 1851, at a meeting of the trustees of Tualatin Academy (later known as Pacific University).
 Resident and school trustee J. Quinn Thornton suggested the name, which he also had used for the name of his homestead.
 The name referred to a grove of oak trees that still stand on what is now the campus of the university.
 Previous post offices in the area were called Tuality Plains and Tualatin, with Forest Grove adopted on December 31, 1858.
 The city was platted in 1850.